 For normal tire service applications, nitrogen inflation is not necessary.
 However, nitrogen inflation is permissible as its properties may contribute to minor reductions in inflation pressure loss.
-Nevertheless, several other sources of pressure leaks, including but not limited to punctures, tire/rim interface (bead), valve, valve/rim interface, and the wheel, may negate the benefit of nitrogen.
+Nevertheless, several other sources of pressure leaks, such as punctures, tire/rim interface (bead), valve, valve/rim interface, and the wheel, may negate the benefit of nitrogen.
 If the tire inflation pressure is below the pressure specified on the vehicle tire placard, certification label or owner's manual, the tire must be re-inflated-whether with air or nitrogen-to the proper inflation pressure.
 Do not operate tires underinflated and/or overloaded.

 Depending on nitrogen alone to reduce the requirements for inflation maintenance may lead to underinflated operation, which may result in premature tire failure.
-With proper inflation pressure, the vehicle and tires will achieve their optimum performance.
-In addition to tire safety, this means your tires will maintain optimal wear performance and energy efficiency.
+With the right amount of inflation pressure, the vehicle and tires will achieve their optimum performance.
+In addition to tire safety, this means your tires will wear longer and improve vehicle fuel consumption.